Doprez/StrideTerrainEditor/README.md

 * If you open the 'All stride assets loaded' window, you can place any item already created in your stride studio, e.g., any prefabs and models!
 * If you open the 'Show all area objects' window, you can manipulate basic properties of a placed object, like location, scale and rotation!
 You can have other properties like hue, but it was not implemented.
 * You can load/save the created objects as an area!
-* You can trees, grass and water plane at will and where ever you want.
+* You can add trees, grass and water planes at will and where ever you want.
 * All objects are added at the current center of the selection ball, so if you don't click somewhere in the terrain and just click a place button, they'll go to the (0,0,0) point...

 ### Image Manipulation tab: